Nash Codes for Noisy Channels: Receiver-optimal codes

 which shows that (\ref{potential}) does not hold with $u^i$ as sender payoff and $P$ as receiver payoff, because these payoffs move in opposite directions when changing the sender's strategy from $c$ to $\hat c$, for this~$d$. \end{proof}

 A global maximum of the potential function gives a Nash equilibrium of the potential game (Monderer and Shapley, 1996, Lemma~2.1).
 Hence, (a) and (b) of Proposition~\ref{p-pot} imply that a maximum of the receiver payoff defines a Nash equilibrium, as stated in Theorem~\ref{t-global}.
 It is also known that a ``local'' maximum of the potential function defines a Nash equilibrium (Monderer and Shapley, 1996, footnote~4).
-However, this does not imply our Theorem~\ref{t-opt}.
+However, this does not imply Theorem~\ref{t-opt}.
 The reason is that in a local maximum of the potential function, the function cannot be improved by unilaterally changing a single player's strategy.
-In contrast, in a locally receiver-optimal code, the receiver's payoff cannot be improved by changing a single codeword \textit{together} with the receiver's best response.
-For example, the Nash code $1,2$ in (\ref{6codes}) with best response partition $Y_0=\{0,1,2\}$ is not locally receiver-optimal, but is a ``local maximum'' of the receiver payoff.
+In contrast, in a locally receiver-optimal code, the receiver's payoff cannot be improved by changing a single codeword {\em together} with the receiver's best response.
+As a trivial example, any ``babbling'' Nash code for (\ref{ternary}) where $x^0=x^1$ is not locally receiver-optimal, but is a ``local maximum'' of the receiver payoff.

 In a potential game, improvements of the potential function can be used for dynamics that lead to Nash equilibria.
 For our games, the study of such dynamics may be an interesting topic for future research.